Decorating those melodies is as easy as 1-2-3!

 Of course, when it comes to music, we don't view anything as "work," do we : ) Have fun with this:

 Listen to the legendary Ray Charles and his friends in this performance of Georgia On My Mind.
-Pay particular attention to the flute player and where those fills occur, serving as the perfect compliment to Ray's melodic vocals.
+Pay particular attention to where those fills occur, serving as the perfect compliment to Ray's melodic vocals.
 Although most of the fills may seem a bit more complex than the one we have devoted this lesson to, this recording provides us with much "food for thought" and gives us a good idea of what tastefully played fills can really do for a melody...

 You're well on your way to unleashing that inner creative musical genius that exists within you.